wingtorres/coawst-conda/README.md

  ## Set environment variables
 COAWST requires some environment variables to be set so that the software knows which libraries and compilers to use.
-In the "config" script", we use the convenient environmental variable $CONDA_PREFIX to point to the Open MPI Fortran and C wrappers
+In the "config" script", we use the convenient environmental variable $CONDA_PREFIX to point to the Open MPI Fortran and C wrappers, also modifying the PATH environment variable so that the conda version of mpirun is set to default in case of conflicting installations.
 ```
+export PATH=${CONDA_PREFIX}/bin/:$PATH
 export CC=${CONDA_PREFIX}/bin/mpicc
 export FC=${CONDA_PREFIX}/bin/mpif90
  ```